barbajs/barba/README.md

 # Views
 -----
-One of the hardest things with a pushstate navigation is to handle and takes care of all the javascript states/events in the different pages.
+One of the hardest things with a pushstate navigation is to handle and take care of all the javascript states/events in the different pages.

-For example, the homepage page could have a fullscreen slider with touch/scroll preventdefault, while an internal page do not need that.
+For example, the homepage page could have a fullscreen slider with touch/scroll preventdefault, while an internal page could not need that.

 To associate a `View` with a `container`, it's enough to specify a common namespace:
 ```